prince-thind/html-css-basics/README.md

 # A-Product-Landing-Page
-A simple Product Promotion like page for a dummy product(in this case a watch)
+A simple Product Promotion page for a dummy product.